-Jim Cowart has been spending a lot of time trying to understand ES6, and trying to work out its most secret quirks and traits that can help developers build better, faster, and with more resilience.
+Jim Cowart has been spending a lot of time trying to understand ES6 and work out its most secret quirks and traits that can help developers build better, faster, and with more resilience.
 The article’s main intention is to help web developers old and new to build ES6 libraries that can be used within ES5 context, which means that Jim is also going to explain and show how Babel can be used to transform ES6 libraries into fully functional ES5 libraries, and the reason to do this is because web browsers are still trying to catch up with the new standard.
-To make the library reusable and easy to work with for other developers, Jim is focusing a lot on modules, giving a module for nearly everything, in a way that actually feels right.
+To make the library reusable and easy to work with for other developers, Jim is focusing a lot on modules, giving a module for nearly everything, in a way that feels right.

 Learn how to make Data Visualizations with D3.js